collective/collective.traceview/README.rst

 ===================
-Traceview for Plone
+TraceView for Plone
 ===================

-The collective.traceview package adds support for Traceview (aka Tracelytics) to Plone.
+The *collective.traceview* package adds support for [TraceView](http://docs.appneta.com/platform-and-component-support#python-frameworks), aka Tracelytics, to Plone.
+The full [TraceView documentation](http://docs.appneta.com/traceview) can be read for more information.

 Contents
 ========